 This Millennial Says NO to Direct Mail: Here’s What You Can do to Win Her Back

 A little over a year ago, a very close friend of mine lost his father to ALS.
-Everyone who has experienced the pain and frustration of ALS understands that it takes an incredible toll on a family – something I experienced firsthand when my cousin lost his father to the disease.
+Everyone who has experienced the pain and frustration of ALS understands that it takes an incredible toll on a family.
+It’s something I experienced firsthand when my cousin lost his father to the disease.

-Within two months, I started receiving A LOT more mail than usual.
+Within two months, I started receiving a lot more mail than usual.
 Mail from numerous nonprofits.
-Some brief context – unless it’s my birthday, a holiday, or a thank you note, I do not like to receive mail.
+Unless it’s my birthday, a holiday, or a thank you, I don’t like to receive mail.
 I opt out of receiving paper statements for all of my bills, credit card statements, and pay stubs.
 When I do get mail, it is usually junk and I look at it for 5 seconds before tossing it.

-It didn’t take me long to connect the dots that my information had been added to several different mailing lists that similar nonprofits use to elicit new donors.
-I was being inundated with donation and volunteer requests and instead of making me interested in learning more, I became more and more turned off and annoyed.
+It didn’t take me long to connect the dots.
+My information had been added to several different mailing lists similar nonprofits use to elicit new donors.
+I was inundated with donation and volunteer requests.
+Instead of making me interested in learning more, I became turned off.
 It was even more frustrating that my information was shared so liberally throughout the nonprofit community.

-Why did this marketing tactic put me off so much?
-There isn’t a black and white answer, but I believe a huge part of it has to do with my generation.
-I am part of the Millennial generation also known as Generation Y. Research shows that 97% of Generation Y members own a computer and 94% own a cell phone – indicating that we are an incredibly interconnected group.
-Some of the “need-to know” trends in the 2013 Millennial Impact Report reveal Millennial’s preference to connect online through social channels, their reliance on peer influence, and desire to engage and interact with organizations.
+There isn’t a black and white answer, but I believe it has to do with my generation.
+I am part of the Millennial generation.
+Around 97 percent of Millennials own a computer and 94 percent own a cell phone.
+Millennials prefer to connect online through social channels, their reliance on peer influence, and desire to engage and interact with organizations.

-Did I just say reach for my check book?
-Well, that’s something I haven’t done in the past six months.
-Since Millennials are often described as lazy, it can be assumed that the process of writing a check, buying stamps for an envelope, and sending it off in the mail takes way too much effort.
-Ryan Donegan, writer of the blog the Modern Millennial, elaborates on Millennials preference to purchase things online and the importance of having a simple payment process.
+Millennials are often described as lazy.
+The process from engagement to conversion takes too much time in a direct mail world.
+Ryan Donegan, writer of the blog the Modern Millennial, elaborates on Millennials’ preference to purchase things online and the importance of having a simple payment process.
 He even jokes about how Millennials are lazy about entering their billing information.

 If you’re used to direct mail, I think you’ll find the easiest transition into more Millennial-friendly turf in email marketing.
 It’ll help promote new products or services in a similar way to direct mail — one piece of content for one person — but allows you to personalize your messaging more easily, and more efficiently, than personalized print marketing.

 Blood:Water recently launched an email campaign that any Millennial would appreciate.
 Titled, “The Real Game of Thrones,” they took advantage of the ever-so popular HBO series and turned it into a creative campaign.
-The email itself wasn’t text heavy and the graphic design instantly grabbed your attention.
+The email isn’t text heavy and the graphic design instantly grabs your attention.

 The goal of the campaign was to raise enough money to build 21 “thrones” (aka latrines) in Rwanda.